Already have labs? Get a free clinical review Upload now

 Sarcopenia and Aging: As men age, muscle becomes less responsive to a given protein dose, a concept often described as “anabolic resistance.”
 Many sports nutrition discussions suggest older adults may need a larger per-meal protein dose to robustly stimulate MPS compared with younger adults.
 This does not mean everyone needs massive meals, but it does mean that larger servings can be a practical tool for preventing muscle loss when appetite or meal frequency is limited.[1]

-Clinical Limitation: While studies in healthy adults with normal kidney function have not shown evidence of kidney damage over the studied periods, chronic kidney disease (CKD) changes the risk-benefit equation.
-Clinical guidelines for CKD generally recommend individualized protein targets and medical monitoring, so consult a clinician if you have kidney disease or risk factors such as diabetes or hypertension.
+Clinical Limitation: While studies in healthy adults with normal kidney function have not shown evidence of kidney damage over the studied periods, according to clinical guidelines for CKD, individualized protein targets and medical monitoring are recommended, so consult a clinician if you have kidney disease or risk factors such as diabetes or hypertension.

 Symptoms and signals